Mongolia

 Australia established diplomatic relations with Mongolia on 15 September 1972.
 Bilateral engagement accelerated markedly following democratic and free-market reforms in Mongolia during the early 1990s.
 The focus of the bilateral relationship has primarily been on education, development assistance and commercial activities in Mongolia's resources sector.
 There are also growing people-to-people links and deepening political engagement between Australia and Mongolia.

 Mongolia opened an embassy in Canberra in 2008.
 The Australian Trade and Investment Commission (Austrade) opened a trade office in Ulaanbaatar to serve the needs of Australian business in 2011.
 The Australian Embassy in Ulaanbaatar was opened in December 2015.
-2022 will mark the 50th anniversary of diplomatic relations between Australia and Mongolia.
+2022 marked the 50th anniversary of diplomatic relations between Australia and Mongolia.

 People-to-People links